Kit List

 What if I don’t bring suitable professional clothes?

-During your briefing period and free weekends you will have ample opportunity to buy shirts, trousers/skirts, and smart shoes.
+During your briefing period you will have opportunity to buy shirts, trousers/skirts, and smart shoes.
 Our leaders will be able to support with suggests and even bartering with local merchants.

 Activity Dresscode